retr0gr4d3/Infinity_TestMod/README.md

 # Beyond
-### Adeventure Quest Worlds: Infinity's first mod menu and automation kit.
+### Worlds first public Adeventure Quest Worlds: Infinity mod menu and automation kit.
 <b>Uses MelonLoader (Mono).</b><br>
 Precompiled versions are available in the releases, or you can compile it yourself from source using Visual Studio.